frvfrvr/frvfrvr.github.io/docs/_posts/2022-12-09-myvimsetup.md

 ```

 As you see, different plugins need minimum version of Vim or Neovim, take [neoclide/coc.nvim](https://github.com/neoclide/coc.nvim) for example.
 Its README says, "Make sure use vim >= 8.1.1719 or neovim >= 0.4.0."
-The `!has('nvim')` syntax is to ensure it is not running Neovim and the *vim* other than Neovim is running version higher than and not equal to 8.0.
+The `(!has('nvim') && v:version > 800)` syntax is to ensure it is not running Neovim and the *vim* other than Neovim is running version higher than and not equal to 8.0.

 The version scheming between these two Vims are different, check yours by typing `:echo v:version` from Normal mode.
 The `0.4.4` in Neovim could mean `404` and `8.2` in Vim could mean `802`.